 Some people have strong feelings about the choice of words - blame.

-We have an alternative.
-We can create an alias to git blame.
-Quoting from the original repo of this git praise alias: "Sometimes you find the most amazing piece of code and want to know who to thank for this wonderful contribution and then it feels wrong to use git blame."
+alias: "Sometimes you find the most amazing piece of code and want to know who to thank for this wonderful contribution and then it feels wrong to use git blame."

-But what if you personally rarely use git blame to literally blame someone or git praise to thank people (though that's definitely nice)?
+But what if you personally rarely use git blame

-Hence I came up with this alias - git travel.
+.
 Because for me it's all about going back in time and like an archaeologist figure out why things are the way they are.
 It's not about me and my judgment, it's about the history.
 Most probably nobody is playing dump, there is a reason for this bit to exist.

 Context makes a very big difference and that's why it's worth spending time to understand project history.
 All code is legacy or will be some sort of legacy soon enough (you don't need decades for that), otherwise we wouldn't have big and complicated systems.
 So knowing your way around legacy is a skill we should develop.